drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-reliable-microservices-messaging.md

 ### The Transactional Outbox Pattern

+For applications that use a relational database to manage their state, we can use a special `Outbox` table as a staging area for messages to be published.

-A service that uses a relational database to manage its state can take advantage of local ACID transactions when performing data changes.
-In addition to the standard changes during the transaction, we can also insert message/event records into a special `Outbox` table.
+We use local ACID transactions to make changes to the application's state, and as part of such a transaction we also insert a message/event record into the Outbox table.

-Having that structure in place allows us to have a separate `Relay` service that polls the Outbox table, detects any unsent messages, sends them in batches and finally marks them as sent; all within a separate local ACID transaction.
+Then we can have a separate `Relay` process that reads messages from the Outbox table and publishes them to a message bus within a separate local ACID transaction.

+It's a highly convenient pattern, especially when we need from an existing application to start publishing events.
+Most importantly, this patterns allows us to work directly with high-level events, in contrast with some other patterns as we'll see next.

+On the other hand, there is additional programming work to be done when writing/reading outbox messages, so there's always the chance that a developer forgets to update this part when making changes to the main application logic and data.

+### The Transactional Log Tailing Pattern

+For applications using a database that supports log tailing, we can have a `Relay` process that taps into the transaction logs, transforms detected changes into messages/events and publishes them to a message bus.
+Although this approach is similar to the Transactional Outbox, it comes with different pros and cons.

+On the one hand there is less development work involved, as we don't need to make any additional inserts when persisting state.
+On the other hand, the transaction logs are usually in a raw, lower-level format and there is some work involved to transform them to high-level events.

+This approach works for both relational and NoSQL databases, as long as they support the log tailing feature.
+A good example of a NoSQL implementation of this pattern is [Microsoft Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) with the [Change Feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) feature.

+When working with Cosmos DB, the `Relay` service taps into the Change Feed API and receives notifications for data changes, which can then publish to a message bus.
+The Change Feed feature also works great with the full Event Sourcing pattern, as we'll see next.

 ### The Full Event Sourcing Pattern

-### The Transactional Log Tailing Pattern

 ### Anti-pattern: 2-Phase Commit